 The Blue Lagoon is not only the most visited attraction in all of Iceland, it is one of the most expensive!
-When you think about spending $60 USD per person just to soak in a giant bathtub with a bunch of strangers, it can make you think twice about whether it’s worth the money.
+When you think about spending $90 per person just to soak in a giant bathtub with a bunch of strangers, it can make you think twice about whether it’s worth the money.

 If you are visiting the Blue Lagoon with kids it is an equally great experience.
-Kids may not necessarily be looking for a serene moment or care anything about the potential health benefits of the mineral-rich water, but they will love the Blue Lagoon all the same.
+Kids may not necessarily be looking for a serene zen moment or care anything about the potential benefits of the mineral-rich water, but they will love it all the same.

 Is the Blue Lagoon worth it?

 Admission to the Blue Lagoon is pricey.
 We’re not even going to sugar coat that.
 It’s an expensive attraction to visit.
 But I was pleasantly surprised to find the $90 USD ticket covers much more than your entrance to the Blue Lagoon.

 General admission includes a mud mask, a drink (alcoholic or non-alcoholic at a swim-up bar, use of towels and locker rooms, hair conditioner (which is a must) and an unlimited time spent in the lagoon.

 There are upgraded and premium packages that include extras like a bathrobe and slippers, dinner reservations, and even retreat spa packages with massages and a private lagoon all to yourself.